Red yeast rice: Safety

-The safety of red yeast rice products has not been established.
-Some commercial supplements have been found to contain high levels of the toxin citrinin.
-As commercial products will have highly variable amounts of monacolins, and rarely declare this content on the label, defining risk is difficult.
-Ingredient suppliers have also been suspected of "spiking" red yeast rice preparations with purified lovastatin.
-As evidence, one published analysis reported several commercial products as being almost entirely monacolin K – which would occur if the drug lovastatin was illegally added – rather than the expected composition of many monacolin compounds.
+The safety of red yeast rice (RYR) products has not been established.
+Some supplements have been found to contain high levels of citrinin, which can be toxic to the liver, kidneys, and cellular DNA.
+Commercial products also have highly variable amounts of monacolins and rarely declare this content on the label, making risk assessment difficult.
+Ingredient suppliers have been suspected of "spiking" red yeast rice preparations with purified lovastatin.
+One published analysis reported several commercial products as being almost entirely monacolin K—which would occur if the drug lovastatin was illegally added—rather than the expected composition of many monacolin compounds.

 There are reports in the literature of muscle myopathy and liver damage resulting from red yeast rice usage.
 From a review: "The potential safety signals of myopathies and liver injury raise the hypothesis that the safety profile of RYR is similar to that of statins.
 Continuous monitoring of dietary supplements should be promoted to finally characterize their risk profile, thus supporting regulatory bodies for appropriate actions."
 The European Food Safety Authority (EFSA) Panel on Food Additives and Nutrient Sources added to Food concluded that when red yeast rice preparations contained monacolins, the Panel was unable to identify an intake that it could consider as safe.
 The reason given was case study reports of severe adverse reactions to products containing monacolins at amounts as low as 3 mg/day.
 Red yeast rice is not recommended during pregnancy or breast-feeding.

+In March 2024, the Japanese Ministry of Health ordered stores to remove three RYR dietary supplements (Benikoji ColesteHelp, NaishiHelp Plus Cholesterol and Natto-kinase Sarasara Tsubu) produced by Kobayashi Pharmaceutical after reports of thousands made ill.
+Over a hundred people between the ages of 40 and 80 were hospitalized, and five had died as of 29 March, with four of them from kidney problems.
+There have been more than twelve thousand cases of health problems reported by users.
+The company said it uses a strain that does not produce citrinin.
+It has found puberulic acid in the recalled products and is looking into whether the substance might be linked to the fatalities.
+The suspect batch was manufactured in 2023.
+Some analysts have placed the blame on industry deregulation, intended to boost economic growth by facilitating the approval of health products.
+Benikoji products such as miso paste, crackers, food coloring, and a vinegar dressing made by other companies were also recalled.
+Kobayashi Pharmaceutical officially discontinued production of beni koji products on 8 August 2024.